Project Details

 Project Design

-- How many new homes will be built and how many more people will the RSL ANZAC Village accommodate?
+- How many new homes will be built?

 RSL LifeCare is committed to the provision of seniors and veteran housing with diverse housing options to meet people’s varying financial, social and wellbeing needs.
 There is a widespread shortage of housing in NSW, particularly purpose-built seniors housing.